Marker design and table background color indicate route status and era that the route was turned back or renumbered, as indicated at right:

 County: Lincoln, Socorro, Torrance, Bernalillo, Santa Fe

-History: First established c.
-1930 on what is now NM-14.
-Extended southward and by the 1940s was combined with existing route NM-15.
+History: Original Rt.
+10, which ran from Albuquerque through Tijeras Canyon and then north.
+The Tijeras Canyon portion was replaced in 1927 by U.S. 470, and by the mid 1930s NM-10 was extended southward and by the 1940s was combined with existing route NM-15.
 Renumbered about 1970 to avoid duplication of route number (for I-10).

 Improvements: See NM-14, NM-337, and NM-55 for details.